How Fidelity makes money without commissions

 How Fidelity Makes Money

-One way is through margin interest rates on trades and loans.
-Fidelity also earns interest from money market funds and cash sweep programs.
-On top of that, Fidelity charges fees for automated investment advice, personal advisory services, and professional portfolio management.
-There are also commissions on certain securities like bonds, mutual funds, and a few international stocks.
+One approach is through margin interest rates for trading activities and loans.
+Fidelity also earns interest on money market funds and cash sweep programs.
+On top of that, it charges fees for automated advisory services, personal advisory services, and professionally managed portfolios.
+Fidelity also collects commissions or fees on certain investments and transactions, including options, bonds, mutual funds, foreign stocks, and some account-related services.

-Here’s a summary of how Fidelity makes money.
+Here's a breakdown of how Fidelity generates revenue.

 How Fidelity Makes Money With Zero commissions